How to Pass the GED Test in 8 Weeks

 The GED test is not as difficult as many people think.
 While it covers high school-level content in math, language arts, science, and social studies, the GED passing score is set at 145 out of 200 points for each subject area.
 This means that test-takers only need to get about half the questions correct to pass each section.

-If you’re considering taking the GED test, you might be wondering: how challenging is it?
+If you’re considering the challenge students taking the GED test might face, you might be wondering: how challenging is it?
 Well, that depends on your preparation!
 Without adequate preparation and familiarization with the test structure, the GED can pose difficulties.
 However, with thorough preparation, you can approach the test confidently and expect to pass.

 If you left high school in 11th or 12th grade, you likely have a foundation that can support you in passing the GED.
 Need reassurance?
 In 2018, the pass rate for the GED test was an impressive 80%.
 The GED assesses your knowledge in core high school subjects such as reading, math, social studies, and science.